awsdocs/aws-codestar-user-guide/doc_source/cli-tutorial.md

      adding: tests/test.js (deflated 64%)
    ```

-1. Call the cp command and include the files as parameters\.
+1. Use the cp command and include the files as parameters\.

    The following commands upload the \.zip file and `toolchain.yml` to Amazon S3\.